bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 * pushNotificationRetentionDays: the retention days of push notifications
 * expiredInAppNotificationRetentionDays: the retention days of expired inApp notifications
 * unconfirmedSubscriptionRetentionDays: the retention days of unconfirmed subscriptions
+* defaultRetentionDays: if any of the above retention day config item is omitted, default retention days is used as fall back.